ppy/osu-wiki/news/2018-06-21-osu-mapping-olympiad-1-results.md

 ---
 layout: post
 title: "osu!
 Mapping Olympiad #1 Results"
-date: 2018-06-21 12:00:00 -0500
+date: 2018-06-21 10:00:00 +0000
 ---

-The judging for the first Mapping Olympiad contest has been completed and the results are in: congratulations to the first Mapping Olympians!
+The very first osu!
+Mapping Olympiad has just concluded, and the results are in!
+Read on to find out more about our first three Mapping Olympians!

 [![](https://osu.ppy.sh/wiki/shared/news/banners/osu_mapping_olympiad.jpg)](https://osu.ppy.sh/community/contests/63)